-Generally, if the event is hosted in the Dunham Student Activity Center Alumni Cafe, alcohol may only M. be served if the snack bar is closed.

-N. Aladdin bartenders/servers are responsible for reporting any disruptions in the serving area to Event Sponsors and Public Safety.
+- 11. Generally, if the event is hosted in the Dunham Student Activity Center Alumni Caf', alcohol may only be served if the snack bar is closed. - 12.
+Ameriserve bartenders/servers are responsible for reporting any disruptions in the serving area to Event Sponsors and/or Public Safety.